-Run the wiring from the light through the flashlight, down through another hole and connect the switch and battery pack together.
+Connect the wiring from the light through the flashlight, down through a hole and connect the switch and battery pack together.

-Mine is soldered, if that scares you, use wirenuts, they work just as well.
+Mine is soldered, but wirenuts work just as well.

 If you can find it, a fully enclosed battery pack works best in this situation, as it will hold the batteries in place while you are operating Gypsy.